mmghv/lumen-route-binding/README.md

 #### 2) Implicit Binding

-Using the `implicitBind` method, We can tell the binder to automatically bind all the models in a given namespace :
+Using the `implicitBind` method, We can tell the binder to automatically bind all models in a given namespace :

 ```PHP
 $binder->implicitBind('App');